Mother: Religious

-Mother-offspring violence
+Mother-offspring conflict

 Orestes Pursued by the Furies by William-Adolphe Bouguereau, 1862.
 Clytemnestra was murdered by Orestes and the Furies torment him for his crime.

-History records many conflicts between mothers and their children.
-Some even resulted in murder, such as the conflict between Cleopatra III of Egypt and her son Ptolemy X.

-In modern cultures, matricide (the killing of one's mother) and filicide (the killing of one's son or daughter) have been studied but remain poorly understood.
+History records many conflicts between mothers and their children, which can even result in murder, such as the conflict between Cleopatra III of Egypt and her son Ptolemy X. In modern cultures, matricide (the killing of one's mother) and filicide (the killing of one's son or daughter) have been studied but remain poorly understood.
 Psychosis and schizophrenia are common causes of both, and young, indigent mothers with a history of domestic abuse are slightly more likely to commit filicide.
 Mothers are more likely to commit filicide than fathers when the child is 8 years old or younger.
 Matricide is most frequently committed by adult sons.

 In the United States in 2012, there were 130 matricides (0.4 per million people) and 383 filicides (1.2 per million), or 1.4 incidents per day.